 Avalanche Peak Circuit, Arthur’s Pass National Park NZ

-Fabulous scenery on this classic and somewhat adventurous walk in Arthur’s Pass National Park.
+Fabulous scenery on this classic and somewhat adventurous circuit to Avalanche Peak (1833m) in Arthur’s Pass National Park.

 The excellent but somewhat notorious routes to the summit of Avalanche Peak attract many hikers of various abilities, and have killed 11 of them apparently.
 Nevertheless, both routes to the summit are marked, and the views are just fabulous, especially after a bit of snow.
 This was our first time in Arthur’s Pass National Park and it exceeded already high expectations, with pleasingly steep and rugged tracks up through beautiful beech forest, then epic views of mountains, ridges and valleys in all directions.
 The opportunity to make this a circuit walk adds to the appeal.